knohitch/clickveed/DEPLOYMENT_FIXES_SUMMARY.md

 ## Files Modified

 1. `.dockerignore` - Added exception for startup.sh
-2. `Dockerfile` - Updated OpenSSL library installation and NODE_ENV configuration
+2. `Dockerfile` - Migrated from Alpine to Debian Linux and updated library installation

 ## Deployment Instructions for Coolify